slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-25/packetizer_raw_output.md

 In Section 25.3, replace the phrase 'required options' with 'must‑support options (other than NOP and EOL)' and use consistent terminology by replacing 'non-zero TLVs' with 'non‑padding TLVs'.
 This clarification will align the security guidance with the precise normative rules in Section 10.

+**Severity:** Medium
+  *Basis:* While the normative requirements remain clear in Section 10, the ambiguous language in Section 25.3 could mislead implementers and result in over-restrictive DoS mitigations.

+**Confidence:** High

 ---